JeninSutradhar/ffmpeg-VideoPlayer-Rust_Slint/README.md

 A lightweight audio-video player built in Rust using FFmpeg and Slint UI libraries.
 This project demonstrates how to use FFmpeg with Rust to play back video files in a simple user interface.

-⚠️ **Warning: Under Development** ⚠️

-This video player is working fine but currently under active development.
-I am working on improvements and will address known issues soon :)
+⚠️This video player is working fine but currently under active development.
+I am working on improvements and will address known issues soon :)⚠️

 ## Features